McNepp/QApplicationContext/README.md

 |mcnepp::qtdi::bind()|only the ApplicationContext's|Invocation from another thread will log a diagnostic and return an invalid Subscription.|
 |mcnepp::qtdi::QApplicationContext::publish(bool)|only the ApplicationContext's|All published services will live in the ApplicationContext's thread.|

+## Extending QApplicationContext

+It is not possible to extend the class mcnepp::qtdi::StandardApplicationContext, as it is `final`.

+However, it is possible to extend the interface mcnepp::qtdi::QApplicationContext in your own code.
+If you do that, you may want to use an instance of mcnepp::qtdi::StandardApplicationContext as a *delegate* inside your derived class.
+<br>Here are some rules that you should follow:

+- You can implement the **public** pure virtual functions simply by invoking them on the *delegate*.
+- The **protected** pure virtual functions can be implemented by using the corresponding static `delegate...()` functions from QApplicationContext.
+Pass in your *delegate* as the first argument, as shown below.
+- Be aware that the first StandardApplicationContext that you create as a *delegate* will automatically become the global instance.
+This is probably not what you want.
+Therefore, consider to unset the delegate explicitly, as shown in the code below!
+- Be aware that the *delegate* will be injected into all services as a parent automatically (unless they have an explicit parent).
+Also, the *init-methods* will receive the *delegate* as an argument, as will the QApplicationContextPostProcessor::process() method.<br>
+In order to inject your own implementation instead, use the constructor that accepts a mcnepp::qtdi::StandardApplicationContext::delegate_tag as an additional argument.
+This is also shown below!
+- Do not forget to connect your instance to the signals emitted by the delegate.
+You may use the static function mcnepp::qtdi::QApplicationContext::delegateConnectSignals(), as shown below.

+Here is an example of a custom implementation of mcnepp::qtdi::QApplicationContext:

+    Q_DECLARE_LOGGING_CATEGORY(extendedLoggingCategory)

+    class ExtendedApplicationContext : public mcnepp::qtdi::QApplicationContext {
+      Q_OBJECT

+      public:

+        explicit ExtendedApplicationContext(QObject *parent) :
+                mcnepp::qtdi::QApplicationContext{parent},
+                m_delegate{new mcnepp::qtdi::StandardApplicationContext{extendedLoggingCategory(), this, mcnepp::qtdi::StandardApplicationContext::delegate_tag}}
+        {
+            unsetInstance(m_delegate); // Remove the delegate as global instance, should it have been set. if(setInstance(this)) { // Attempt to set this as global instance. qCInfo(extendedLoggingCategory()).noquote().nospace() << "Installed " << this << " as global instance";
+            }
+    // Propagate signals from delegate to this: delegateConnectSignals(m_delegate, this);
+        }

+        ~ExtendedApplicationContext() {
+            unsetInstance(this);
+        }

+        bool publish(bool allowPartial) override {
+        // Implement a public pure virtual method by invoking on delegate: return m_delegate->publish(allowPartial);
+        }

+     // More public methods...

+      protected:

+        mcnepp::qtdi::service_registration_handle_t registerService(const QString &name, const service_descriptor &descriptor, const service_config& config, ServiceScope scope, QObject* baseObject) override {
+        // Implement a protected pure virtual method by leveraging the corresponding static helper: return delegateRegisterService(m_delegate, name, descriptor, config, scope, baseObject);
+        }

+     // More protected methods...

+      private:
+        mcnepp::qtdi::QApplicationContext* const m_m_delegate;
+    };